A Practical Method for Generating String Counterfactuals: Experimental setup

 \section{Experimental setup}

-\paragraph{Training an inversion model} \citet{morris2023text} introduced an approach for inverting static embeddings back into text.
-To effectively invert the embeddings derived from the BiasBios dataset, we trained a dedicated inversion model on sequences with a length of 64 tokens from the Natural Questions dataset \cite{kwiatkowski2019natural}.
-This decision was informed by the observation that the median biography length within the BiasBios dataset is 72 tokens.
-The model architecture is GTR-base \citep{ni2021large} as used originally in vec2text \citet{morris2023text}.
-Our training procedure entailed 50 epochs on the Natural Questions dataset, succeeded by fine-tuning for an additional 10 epochs on the BiasBios dataset.
+\paragraph{Training an inversion model.} \citet{morris2023text} introduced an approach for converting representations into strings.
+To effectively invert the representations derived from the BiasBios dataset, we trained a dedicated inversion model on 64-token sequences from the Natural Questions dataset \cite{kwiatkowski2019natural}.
+This decision was informed by the observation that the median biography length in the BiasBios dataset is 72 tokens.
+The model architecture is GTR-base \citep{ni2021large}, as originally used in vec2text \citep{morris2023text}.
+The inversion process consists of two components: the inversion model and a corrector model (both are GTR-base LMs).
+Empirical results demonstrate that training both components improves the quality of the reconstructed text.
+The training procedure involved training the inversion model for 30 epochs on the Natural Questions dataset \citep{kwiatkowski2019natural} with a batch size of 4096, followed by fine-tuning for an additional 20 epochs on the BiasBios dataset \citep{de2019bias} with a batch size of 512.
+Subsequently, the corrector model was trained on the BiasBios dataset for 10 epochs using a batch size of 128 samples.

-\paragraph{Training profession classifiers} To quantify the counterfactuals causal effect on predicting person's profession, we trained a Roberta classifiers \citep{liu2019roberta}.
-We trained each classifier with 3 different seeds, reporting the mean score of the models with the lowest validation loss.
-Each classifier was trained for 10 epochs on the entire BiasBios biographies with a length within 64 tokens, leaving 41,563 male biographies and 36,148 biographies, where the train set of the counterfactual classifiers include for each sample its corresponding counterfactual.
-We used a batch size of 1024 samples for training and 4096 for evaluation, 6\% of the samples were used for warmup up to a 2e-5 learning rate, we also utilized half precision quantization, i.e., fp16.
-The results reported at \ref{tab:classification} were calculated on the entire BiasBios test set, i.e., 98,344 samples, truncated to a 64 tokens sequence length.
+\paragraph{Training profession classifiers.} To quantify the causal effect of counterfactuals on predicting an individual's profession, we utilized \texttt{roberta-base} \citep{liu2019roberta} classifiers trained on both the counterfactuals and the corresponding original biographies, as outlined in \cref{tab:classification}.
+Each classifier was trained with three different seeds, and we report the mean and standard deviation of the metrics obtained from the checkpoint with the lowest validation loss for each seed.
+The classifiers were trained for 10 epochs on the entire BiasBios biography dataset, with sequences truncated to 64 tokens.
+This dataset comprises 7,578 male biographies and 6,982 female biographies.
+For each original sample, its corresponding counterfactual was included in the training set.
+We used a batch size of 1024 samples for training and 4096 for evaluation.
+Furthermore, 6\% of the samples were used for learning rate warm-up, with an initial learning rate set to $2\times10^{-5}$.
+We also employed half-precision quantization (fp16) for the network's weights \citep{BABOULIN20092526,micikevicius2017mixed}.
+The results reported in \cref{tab:classification} were calculated on the entire BiasBios development set (39,369 samples), with sequences truncated to 64 tokens.